Are you ready to stock up on new cookware but don’t know which material to buy?

 - Responsive: When switching from high to low heat, it doesn’t take the surface long to respond since the walls are thinner than cast iron.
 This gives you precise control when cooking.

-- Requires seasoning: Seasoning creates a natural non-stick coating, but it’s an extra step that some cooks won’t have the patience for.
+- Requires seasoning: Seasoning creates a natural non-stick coating, but it’s an extra step that some cooks won’t have the patience for (learn more in this guide to seasoning carbon steel).

 - May rust or discolor: Carbon steel will rust if it’s not seasoned properly.
 It can also discolor, which causes it to look blotchy.
 It’s heavy-duty and rugged, but not the most aesthetically pleasing cookware.